jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 	{
 	Spawn:
-		//spawn Cacobaby: SXF_ISTRACER will make it CacoDaddy's tracer TNT1 A 0 NoDelay A_SpawnItemEx("Cacobaby",64,flags:SXF_ISTRACER);
+		//spawn Cacobaby: SXF_ISTRACER will make it CacoDaddy's tracer TNT1 A 0 NoDelay A_SpawnItemEx("Cacobaby", 64, flags:SXF_ISTRACER);
 		HEAD A 10 A_Look;
-		wait;	//loops the last frame instead of the whole state, in contrast to loop
+		wait; //loops the previous frame instead of the whole state, in contrast to 'loop'
 	Death:
 		TNT1 A 0
 		{
-			if (tracer) //null-check tracer
+			if (tracer) //check that tracer exists
 			{
-				tracer.A_StartSound("caco/active");	//play Cacodemon "wake up" sound on tracer tracer.A_SetTranslation("BabyAngry");	//change translation, as defined in TRNSLATE tracer.speed *= 2;	//multiply tracer's speed by 2 tracer.floatspeed*= 1.5;	//multiply tracer's floatspeed by 1.5 tracer.bNOPAIN = true;	//set tracer's NOPAIN flag to true }
+				tracer.A_StartSound("caco/active"); //play Cacodemon "wake up" sound on the tracer tracer.A_SetTranslation("BabyAngry"); //change translation, as defined in TRNSLATE tracer.speed *= 2; //multiply tracer's speed by 2 tracer.floatspeed*= 1.5; //multiply tracer's floatspeed by 1.5 tracer.bNOPAIN = true; //set tracer's NOPAIN flag to true }
 		}
 		goto super::Death;	//continue to default Cacodemon death